 Below, you’ll find content warnings for all my books.
-As a trauma survivor myself, it’s super important to me that you know what kinds of themes and situations I’m writing about and that you feel safe and good reading.
+As a trauma survivor myself, it’s important to me that you know what themes and situations I’m writing about and that you feel safe and good reading.
 It’s also always my goal to explore these things with sensitivity and care, never sensationalized or treated as a throwaway plot point.

 It’s okay to opt out of any book or piece of media that has a topic that triggers you – before reading, during reading, or literally anytime!
 Take care of yourselves, friends.